anugrah55/papercast/README.md

 ### Prerequisites
 - Node.js 18+
-- API Keys for Gemini, ElevenLabs, OpenAI, and Sarvam AI.
+- API Keys for OpenAI, and Sarvam AI.

 ### 1. Setup the Backend
 1. Open a terminal and navigate to the backend directory: